Storyblok Raises $80M Series C - Read News

 Source of SyncDefines the source pipeline stage, the stage from which (copied) content will be deployed to the stage.

-Section titled Deploying the Content Between the Stages Deploying the Content Between the Stages
+Deploying the Content Between the Stages

 It is important to understand that the Pipeline is, from its definition, one way to process the content.
 Each stage has defined the source stage or, we could say, the point of origin.
 If you want to deploy content to the next stage, select the stage where you want to deploy it {1}.
 Next, hit the Deploy from source {2} button and the system starts deploying the content